 - Supplements for direct instruction: Educators may select additional high-quality materials to support their adopted curriculum when a need for supplementation is revealed during the course of instruction and formative assessment.
 These decisions should be driven by the core actions in the Instructional Practice Guide for the content area.
 Any supplemental texts should serve to support students in accessing the rigorous grade-level texts and tasks of their core instructional content.
 In content areas where high-quality instructional materials (HQIM) are in use through state adopted materials, supplemental materials may not replace the HQIM; instead, the supplemental materials may be utilized in addition to the HQIM. - Audiovisual works: Any audiovisual content selected to supplement classroom instruction should be reviewed using the same criteria and process as textual content.
-Audiovisual materials will only be shown in teacher-guided activities as part of regular instruction, in ways allowed under U.S. copyright law, as outlined in Board of Education Procedure AP-I-231 "Use of Copyrighted Materials in Educational Settings."

-• Independent choice reading: The school day may include a wide variety of times that are not spent in direct instruction, including early completion of assigned tasks, class or activity transitions, before or after school periods, etc. Educators may promote independent choice reading during any time that is not dedicated to direct instruction, including materials that are made available to students for their individual perusal and selection, rather than directly assigned.
+Audiovisual materials will only be shown in teacher-guided activities as part of regular instruction, in ways allowed under U.S. copyright law, as outlined in Knox County Schools Administrative Procedure AP-I-231 "Use of Copyrighted Materials in Educational Settings." - Independent choice reading: The school day may include a wide variety of times that are not spent in direct instruction, including early completion of assigned tasks, class or activity transitions, before or after school periods, etc. Educators may promote independent choice reading during any time that is not dedicated to direct instruction, including materials that are made available to students for their individual perusal and selection, rather than directly assigned.
+Materials made available for independent choice reading through school library or classroom library collections must comply with the Age Appropriate Materials Act, T.C.A. § 49-6-3803, with additional guidance outlined in Knox County Schools Administrative Procedure AP-I-241 "School Library Collection Development."